-Client referrals and recommendations are a great marketing tool for independent professionals.
-Testimonials give your business credibility and are particularly helpful for prospective clients who may be considering your services.
-What other people say about your work is an important part of their decision-making process—testimonials often are the main driver of purchasing decisions.
+Client referrals and recommendations are a great marketing tool for small business owners.
+Testimonials lend credibility to your company and are especially helpful for prospective clients who may be considering working with you.
+Testimonials often are the main driver of purchasing decisions.
+Like it or not, what other people say about your work is an important part of their decision-making process.

-So, once you landed that coveted referral, what’s the best way to showcase it?
+Once you land that coveted referral, what’s the best way to showcase it?
 Here are five ways to present client testimonials to help you attract the clients you want and get new business.

 Make it easy for them to find and read testimonials from past clients by creating a specific page, tab, or carousel on your website to showcase recommendations.
 You may also consider highlighting a more in-depth profile of a client through an interview-style blog post.

 Quotes are a great way to highlight shorter referrals that you may receive.
-If a client provides a referral, ask if you can add a photo of them next to a quote from their recommendation.
-Incorporating a picture with the quote will help to personalize the referral and allow prospective clients place a name with a face.
+If a client gives a referral, ask if you can add a photo of them next to a quote from their recommendation.
+Using a picture with the quote will help personalize the referral and allow prospective clients to place a name with a face.

 For an example of how to use call-out quotes on your website, check out Salesforce’s customer success stories.

-Case studies can provide a more personalized, in-depth customer story that interested clients can dig into.
-When you find a client who is interested in being featured in a case study, make sure that you actively communicate and involve them in the write-up process; remember, you are featuring their business and they will want to make sure the information you include is accurate.
+Case studies provide a more personalized, in-depth customer story.
+When you find a client who is interested in being featured in a case study, make sure that you actively communicate and involve them in the write-up process.
+Remember, you are featuring their business and they will want to make sure the information you include is accurate.

 Check out Zendesk for case study examples.